Diffusion-Shock PDEs for Deep Learning on Position-Orientation Space: Introduction

 \subsubsection{PDE-Based Convolutional Neural Networks}

 Smets et al. \cite{Smets2022PDEGCNNs} proposed a PDE-based generalisation of Cohen \& Welling's Group equivariant Convolutional Neural Networks (G-CNNs) \cite{Cohen2016GroupNetworks}.
-This framework can be applied to general Lie group homogeneous spaces; we consider only the following two types of PDE-based networks: \begin{enumerate} \item PDE-based Convolutional Neural Networks (PDE-CNNs), where the domain is $\Rtwo$ \cite{Bellaard2025PDECNNs}, and \item PDE-based Group equivariant Convolutional Neural Networks (PDE-G-CNNs), with domain $\M$ \cite{Smets2022PDEGCNNs}. \end{enumerate} Fig.~\ref{fig:pde_g_cnn} schematically depicts a PDE-G-CNN.
+This framework can be applied to general Lie group homogeneous spaces; we consider only the following two types of PDE-based networks: \begin{enumerate} \item PDE-based Convolutional Neural Networks (PDE-CNNs) on $\Rtwo$ \cite{Bellaard2025PDECNNs}, and \item PDE-based Group equivariant Convolutional Neural Networks (PDE-G-CNNs) on $\M$ \cite{Smets2022PDEGCNNs}. \end{enumerate} Fig.~\ref{fig:pde_g_cnn} schematically depicts a PDE-G-CNN.
 Note how it mirrors classical multi-orientation processing (cf. Fig.~\ref{fig:multiorientation_processing}): the data on $\Rtwo$ is first lifted, then processed in $\M$, and finally projected back to $\Rtwo$.
 In PDE-CNNs, the lifting and projection layers are omitted, and the PDE processing occurs in $\Rtwo$.

 The layers in PDE-(G-)CNNs solve classical image processing PDEs: diffusion, dilation, and erosion \cite{Bellaard2025PDECNNs,Smets2022PDEGCNNs}.
 Since these PDEs generate a type of generalised (semifield) scale-space \cite{Bellaard2025PDECNNs}, they can be efficiently solved using generalised convolutions.
 For example, the diffusion PDEs are solved by linearly convolving with a kernel, while the dilation PDEs are solved by max pooling over an area defined by the kernel.
+These networks can also efficiently model convection PDEs.